djspiewak/cccp/README.rst

   maintain its own internal mapping from file names to identifiers.

   This call must be made prior to editing the file and can only be made once.
+  Note that it is possible to relink buffers after having previously unlinked them.
+However, this requires that the buffer be in *exactly* the same state as any buffers that remained linked, or the same state as the last buffer to be unlinked at the point at which it was unlinked.
+Generally speaking, it is just safer to link on a fresh identifier when relinking a buffer.
+* ``(swank:unlink-file file-name)``

+  Removes a linkage for a particular file.
+Remote updates will not be propagated to the buffer once this call has run.
+This also frees any resources in the agent that are associated with the linkage.
+Please note that in cases of high-latency, there may be changes local to the agent that have not yet transmitted to the server.
+These changes will *not* be sent if ``unlink-file`` happens before such time as that is possible.
+The editor local buffer will still have the changes, but they will never reach the server.
 * ``(swank:edit-file file-name (...))``

   This is the most important API call.
 This call should be made on every buffer